Differdange: History

-The Cistercian Era
+Cistercian era

 The era of the Cistercian cathedrals and abbeys was in full swing during the thirteenth century and Differdange did not deviate from this pattern.
 In 1235, Alexandre de Soleuvre founded the abbey of Differdange, which he donated to the order of Cîteaux.
 Initially, the Cistercian abbey welcomed only sisters from the nobility of Luxembourg.
 Subsequently, women from the Lorraine region of France and the present province of Luxembourg in Wallonia also made their vows at Differdange.

 In 1552, the abbey was plundered and sacked by French soldiers.
 However, it was during the French invasion of Luxembourg that the abbey and the town experienced real raids and innumerable rampages.